What is a dovetail in a drawer?

 A wide variety of methods can be used to make dovetail drawers.
 They are generally considered by the woodworking industry as time consuming and difficult to make.
 The dovetails can be cut by hand with dovetailing saw and chisel or you can use a dovetail jig and router.

-Probox are known for the quality of their dovetail joints.
+Probox are known for the quality of their dovetail plywood joints and one of the best dovetail drawer box manufacturer, you can buy dovetail drawer boxes online.
 They are created by combining industrial fully computerised precision dovetail machines and a hand gluing and finishing process.

 By outsourcing dovetail drawers, kitchen and furniture manufacturers can focus on producing the other aspects of the bespoke kitchen or furniture, saving the company time and enabling them to deliver their jobs more quickly.

 Most dovetail machines produce dovetails of a standard pitch – most frequently 25mm.
-There is no problem with this at all, but the state-of-the-art dovetail machines that Probox use are CNC controlled providing variable pitch dovetails that allows total freedom for the drawer heights.
+There is no problem with this at all, but the state-of-the-art dovetail machines that Probox use are CNC controlled providing variable common dovetail pitch that allows total freedom for the drawer heights.

 Another advantage of the machinery at Probox is the ability to produce “traditional” dovetails with pins wider than the sockets.
 This makes the dovetail joints more hand crafted in appearance, and is favoured by cabinet makers trying to get away from a “mass-produced” image.